Adiihub/Pdf-to-xml-Converter/README.md

 └── shared/                 # Shared code between client and server
     └── schema.ts           # Data schemas and types
 ```

-## 💾 Database Configuration

-The application supports both in-memory storage (for development) and MongoDB (for production):

 ### MongoDB Configuration
 1. Create a MongoDB Atlas account or set up a local MongoDB instance
 2. Add your MongoDB connection string to the `.env` file as `MONGODB_URI`
 3. The application will automatically connect to MongoDB and handle migration

-#### Setting Up MongoDB Atlas (Recommended)
-1. Create a free account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register)
-2. Create a new cluster (the free tier is sufficient)
-3. In the Security tab, create a database user with read/write permissions
-4. In the Network Access tab, add your IP address or allow access from anywhere for development
-5. Click "Connect" on your cluster, select "Connect your application"
-6. Copy the connection string and replace `<password>` with your database user's password
-7. Add this connection string to your `.env` file as `MONGODB_URI`

-#### Storage Failover System
-The application includes an automatic storage failover system:
-- The system will attempt to connect to MongoDB on startup
-- If MongoDB is unavailable, it will automatically use in-memory storage
-- It periodically checks MongoDB connection status (every 30 seconds)
-- When MongoDB becomes available, it automatically switches to MongoDB storage
-- Any data created during the MongoDB outage will be migrated to MongoDB when connection is restored

-## 🔐 Authentication System

-The application implements a secure authentication system with the following features:

 ### User Registration Requirements
 - Email validation with proper format checking
 - Password requirements: